-The National Science Foundation's eXtreme Digital program is making new infrastructure and next-generation digital services available to researchers and educators.
+The National Science Foundation's eXtreme Digital (XD) program is making new infrastructure and next-generation digital services available to researchers and educators.
 They'll use that infrastructure to handle the huge volumes of digital information that are now a part of their work--the results of supercomputing simulations, the data generated by large scientific instruments such as telescopes, and the existing data that can be mined from a host of public sources.

 Many of the supercomputers and high-end visualization and data analysis resources connected by the XSEDE project are supported by NSF's eXtreme Digital program.